emerconn/fleet-infra/kubernetes/flux/README.md

 # flux

-just about everything on the clusters is deployed via flux, except for:
+just about everything on the clusters is deployed via flux, except for

 - metrics-server
   - installed with talos